hyeoncheon/goul/README.md

 ## Features

 * Mirror one network device(port) from virtual instance to remote system.
 * Selection of Rx, Tx or Both direction of traffic.
+(Plan)
 * Packet filtering based on pcap library's rule.
 * Pipelining for filtering, buffering, compression, deduplication, and more.
 * Use TCP/IP for transmission over the Internet.
-* Adaptive mode to reduce the impact of production traffic.
+* Support adaptive mode to reduce the impact of production traffic.
+(Plan)

 ## Work Flow